 Which team members do what?

-All of this comes down to something called Design Operations.
-Understanding how your choice handles their design operations can give you a better idea of what it will be like working with them.
+All of this comes down to something called design operations.
+Understanding how the team handles their design operations can give you a better idea of what it will be like working with them.

 You also want to understand the company's approach to website design itself.
 What does the usual process look like?
 How involved will you have to be?
 What do deadlines look like?
 It pays to get the full picture on expectations before moving forward with anything.